 Piano for Young People is a pre-college piano and musicianship program for students kindergarten through high school.
-Students pursue piano study through private lessons and musicianship classes in a university setting.
+Students pursue piano study through private lessons in a university setting.
 The program provides a comprehensive musical background for the student and draws its faculty from professionals in the Upstate and Furman piano performance and music education majors.
-Lessons and classes are held in Furman’s Daniel Music Building on Monday or Tuesday afternoons.
+Lessons and musicianship classes are held in Furman’s Daniel Music Building on Monday and Tuesday afternoons.
 Each student works towards an end-of-term recital which is held in Daniel Recital Hall twice a year.
+Students also present recitals for local retirement communities.
 Piano for Young People is a selective program.
 Evidence of regular practice and earnest student participation is required to retain a place in the program.
-Formerly under the auspices of the Furman Department of Continuing Education, Piano for Young People is now hosted and sponsored by the Furman University Department of
+Piano for Young People is now hosted and sponsored by the Furman University Department of

-- Our year is 28 weeks broken up into two 14 week terms with one lesson and class per week.
-Fees are determined by the total number of minutes for both.
+- Our year is 28 weeks broken up into two 14 week terms with one lesson per week.

-- Musicianship classes include music theory, music history and recital performance skills.
+- Private lessons include music theory, music history and recital performance skills.

 - Students perform on a recital at the end of each term; two performances per year.

 - Students are eligible and encouraged to enter auditions and competitions as recommended by the private teacher.
 Participants have won numerous awards in piano

 - Lessons are available from adult staff or undergraduate assistants.
 Lesson length is determined by the